repeats(1) General Commands Manual repeats(1)

 four-, or five-stage process.
 This process works as follows:

-Initially, all files in the specified directories (and all of their
+Initially, all specified files, all files in the specified directories

-subdirectories) are listed as potential duplicates.
-In the first
+(and their subdirectories) are listed as potential duplicates.
+In the

-repeats.py) bytes (both adjustable with the -m option) have a unique
+repeats.py) bytes (both adjustable with the -i option) have a unique

 filehash are declared unique and are removed from the list.
 In the